robynmundle/trail_recommender/.ipynb_checkpoints/README-checkpoint.md

 Machine Learning: I intend to first generate a content-based filtering recommendation system using hike to hike similarities.
 This model will look at trail length, elevation, difficulties, etc. Secondly, once user review information has been cleaned and preprocessed, I want to generate two further recommender engines.
 The first will encapsulate the most popular trails overall, as people often are drawn to popular sites for a reason.
 The second collaborative filtering model will generate similarly liked hikes based on input hike.
 If I am able, the final stretch goal I set for myself is to include an image repository such that users can pick a trail they like based on pictures and give back trail recommendations based on this.

-## Progress Report - Daily
-The following will be updated through-out the duration of this capstone project to reflect the progress made
-##### Thurs May 6, 2021
-* Tasks: Find trail information to build the dataset from
-* Accomplished: DOC Routes obtained.
-WalkingKiwi.co.nz identified as scrapable for trail information.
-* Hurdles: Web scraping and parsing through the soup to get information useful to me.
-Need to find user information.

-##### Fri May 7, 2021
-* Tasks: Setup Github repo information.
-Scrape and transform WalkingKiwi trail information.
-Clean.
-Find user reviews of trails.
-* Accomplished:
-* Hurdles:

 ## Project Milestone
 Milestone | Deadline | Actual | Notes |
 --- | --- | --- | --- |